 Along with honesty, also known as transparency in the corporate world, empathy’s just as important to become a good leader.
 However, many leaders fail to develop empathy because of their dictatorial methods that hinder empathy.
 Empathy helps the leader understand their followers and connect with them.

-Leaders sympathizing and understanding the problems of their subordinates is the first step to becoming an exceptional leader.
+Leaders sympathizing and understanding the problems of their subordinates is the first step to becoming exceptional leaders.

 Innovation